Vegaphobia: Against vegans

 Philosopher Oscar Horta links vegaphobia to discrimination against vegans, which he observes, among other instances, at the workplace.

 Vegans have in individual instances been harassed in the workplace and have been terminated from jobs or excluded from the applicant pool for their veganism.

 A survey by the law firm Crossland Employment Solicitors found that among "over 1,000" UK-based vegan employees, nearly a third felt discriminated against at their workplace.
 A London NHS trust (a unit of the UK's National Health Service) in 2017 put up a discriminatory job advert for an occupational therapist (OT) saying, "Unfortunately, OTs with vegan diets cannot be considered", and that "Veganism or other highly restrictive eating practices cannot be accommodated."
 When challenged by The Vegan Society, the trust changed the advert and apologized.

-A vegan was denied a Swiss passport by local voters, and people have thrown KFC chicken at vegans in England, in both cases as a reaction to their lawful animal rights protest.
+A vegan was denied a Swiss passport by local voters in Switzerland, and people have thrown KFC fried chicken at vegans in England, in both cases as a reaction to their lawful animal rights protest.
 In 2018, William Sitwell, then editor of the Waitrose Food magazine, responded to a request for a vegan column by proposing "a series on killing vegans, one by one".

 A vegan college student from Bristol was told to watch bull castration and visit an abattoir or fail her course in animal management.
 The university reconsidered after support from The Vegan Society.

-A primary school in Solihull forbade a five-year-old from bringing soya milk to school.
+A primary school in Solihull forbade a five-year-old from bringing soy milk to school.
 It took three months and the help of The Vegan Society for the father of the child to change the school's mind.